 Our intentions behind offering equity scholarships are to:

 - Provide access to these skills for people who otherwise might not have the opportunity, due to the above mentioned systems, structures, and barriers.

 - Support the representation and participation of BIPOC in the worlds of earth-based skills.

 - Make a small but concrete offering towards acknowledgement and restitution to the communities who have been exploited for the material gain of white people and white culture, and from whom much of what we teach has been taken without consent.

 In-Person Classes with Scholarship Opportunities:

-Below is a list of classes that we will offer scholarships for in 2022, as well as the application and some information about what the scholarship includes:
+Below is a list of classes that we offer scholarships for, as well as the application and some information about what the scholarship includes: